-- Follow Up: MCTS will use the Safety Risk Register to record, track and log hazards in the workplace. - Documentation: Safety Risk Register - Information provided to Dispatch - Description: Operators will contact Dispatch via two-way radio or telephone to report roadblocks, accidents, construction or other unsafe items observed while in service. - Follow Up: Dispatch will send Route Supervisors or Security to follow up on the condition of the report.
+- Safety or hazard concerns as reported online MCTS Safety Reporting System. - Description: Safety or hazard concerns that were entered into the MCTS Safety Reporting System. - Follow Up: MCTS will use the Safety Risk Register to record, track and log hazards in the workplace. - o Documentation: Safety Risk Register - Information provided to Dispatch - o Description: Operators will contact Dispatch via two-way radio or telephone to report roadblocks, accidents, construction or other unsafe items observed while in service. - Follow Up: Dispatch will send Route Supervisors or Security to follow up on the condition of the report.
 If immediate action is required, such as a detour, it will be immediately implemented.
 All other concerns will be entered into the MCTS Safety Reporting System.
 Documentation: Dispatch radio logs, Safety Risk Register - Information received through department meetings and communication. - Description: Hazards may be identified through internal meetings.
 When identified, it will be entered in the MCTS Safety Reporting System. - Follow Up: MCTS will use the Safety Risk Register to record, track and log hazards in the workplace.
 A Safety Risk Register is an information management tool used to document Safety Risk Management and Safety Assurance activities. - o Documentation: Safety Risk Register